klangner/hmm/README.md

 First time we select coin with probability of 1/2

+Using this library we can answer the following question:

-Question: If we now get observation of H H T T T which coins were used during each toss?
+Given the observation 'H H T T T' which coins were used during each toss?

-Lest build HMM model for this example and check the answer:
+Lest build HMM model and check the answer:

 ```rust